March 23, 2018

 Know Your Candidates, Then Geaux Vote!

 A large section of our community is currently denied the right to vote.
-Seven-thousand people are barred from voting in Orleans parish, and six-thousand more are denied in Jefferson Parish, as they are under the supervision of probation or parole.
+Six-thousand people are barred from voting in Jefferson Parish, and seven-thousand more are denied in Orleans Parish, as they are under the supervision of probation or parole.
 Taken together, that’s 13,000 ballots, guaranteed to be blank, once the polls close tomorrow.
-Jefferson and Orleans Parishes constitute almost 20 percent of the 70,000 people who are unable to vote throughout Louisiana.
+Jefferson and Orleans Parishes constitute almost 20 percent% of the 70,000 people who are unable to vote throughout all of Louisiana.
 This comes at a time when many elected officials are talking about rehabilitation, reentry, stopping cycles of incarceration, and reinvesting savings in supportive programs.
 Yet many of these elected officials can not even bring themselves to ensure the most basic right of citizenship.

 Know Your Vote serves to focus elections on criminal justice issues, which inefficiently consumes a high percentage of our tax dollars, has no statistical relationship to public safety and employs a large labor force that must be held accountable.
 In this election, Royce Duplessis, Ellen Hazeur, and John Fortunato have emerged as candidates that appear prepared for the long road ahead.